Many foods have been shown to help with bloating by promoting regularity, preventing fluid retention, and enhancing gut health.

 Enjoying a bowl of oatmeal in the morning can be an easy and effective way to battle bloating.

-Turmeric is a spice often used to brighten curries, soups, and side dishes.
+Turmeric is often used to brighten curries, soups, and side dishes.

 Although it’s often added to sweets like pies, cakes, and crisps, rhubarb is not a fruit.
 Rather, it’s a vegetable known for its vibrant edible stalks.